aadyr/group4-cicd-capstone/README.md

       - name: Run installation of dependencies commands
         run: npm install
 ```

-### unit-testing:
+### Job: unit-testing

+- Once the dependencies are installed, the workflow proceeds to "unit-testing."
-It checks out the repository, installs dependencies, and then runs unit tests.
+-  In this job, it checks out the code again, installs dependencies one more time (just to be sure), and then runs unit tests to make sure that the code behaves as expected.
+-   Automating unit tests ensures code quality and prevents issues from being deployed.

 ```yml
 unit-testing: